MikeiLL/obliteration.com/_posts/2024-05-11-what-people-see-and-hear.md

 The chorus does three annual concerts.
 A christmas one, a world music one and a broadway one.

 This was the broadway one.
-Disney, pop tunes, show tunes and allways a patriotic set.
+Disney, pop tunes, show tunes and always a patriotic set.
 Kids age six to eighteen.
 Mostly female.
 Rinah says the boys are all either gay or homophobic.

 There were a few hundred people in the audience.
-And each of us had a different experience.
+Each of us had a different experience.

 An aching back.
 A forgotten childhood memory.
-I missed note.
+I missed a note.
 A mismatched costume color.
 A lighting scheme.
 A sound frequence.
 A loud instrument.
 A sexy child.
 A cute child.
 A friend's parenting.
 A debt.
 A favorite song a unique arrangement a cliche a clever rhyme.
 A riff on the guitar an old lover a divorce.
 Someone's perfume.
 A full tampon a doctor appointment a diagnosis.
 A cadence a stubborn offspring a stubborn parent.

 Rinah wants a vintage toy electronic instrument the Omnichord because they use it in a song in the fantascically colored brilliantly polyamorous Steven Universe.